top of page

 • Do you eat when you’re not hungry?

 Other than cutting down on my sugar intake.
-Additional Things I did to cut down on sugar and overeating in general includes:
+Additional Things I did to cut down on sugar and overeating in general include:

 I substituted sugar for stevia and swerve when cooking.

 I try not to add sugar, if I do I use stevia or swerve.
-But now a days I’ve reduced my intake so much that I can’t tolerate too much.
-I order unsweet tea.
-Drink coffee with zero calorie creamer.
-Most my drinks are zero calories.
+But nowadays I’ve reduced my intake so much that I can’t tolerate too much.
+I ordered unsweetened tea.
+Drink coffee with zero-calorie creamer.
+Most of my drinks are zero calories.
 I try not to drink my calories.

 I Delay.

 I wait 10 minutes before I eat.
-By asking myself if I’m really hungry or is it emotional hunger.
-To understand if you are physical hunger or if it’s emotional hungry.
+By ask myself if I’m really hungry or if is it emotional hunger.
+To understand if you are physical hunger or if it’s emotionally hungry.

 Physical hunger: